 Lakeside hotels can be found at Wahweap Marina and Bullfrog Marina.
 Campgrounds are located along the lake at Wahweap, Bullfrog and Halls Crossing.
 Finally, houseboats can be rented at a few of the marinas, though the largest selection is at Wahweap.

 History of Lake Powell

 Lake Powell was created in 1963 with the completion of the Glen Canyon Dam on the Colorado River.
 It provides a source of power and water for the southwestern region.
 The Lake Powell area has served as the backdrop for a number of films as well, including “The Greatest Story Ever Told,” “Planet of the Apes” and “John Carter,” among others.

 One of the first big draws to Lake Powell was tours to Rainbow Bridge.
 Soon, the lake was filled with enough water to begin recreational water sports, like skiing and fishing.
-Wildlife agencies stocked the lake with fish during the early 1960s by land and air, according to Lake Powell Communications.
-In areas that were too difficult to reach by truck, the agencies dropped fish into the lake using an old World War II bomber (agencies no longer need to stock the lake, it has been self-sufficient for around 40 years).
+Wildlife agencies stocked the lake with fish during the early 1960s by land and air.
 During the 1970s, houseboats were introduced and became a popular activity.

 During its first year after the completion of the dam, about 44,000 people visited Lake Powell.
 Today, the lake sees around 3 million visitors from around the world each year.

-With its natural wonders, recreation, and plenty of other nearby national parks, an adventure to Lake Powell has all the makings for a classic American road trip.
+With its natural wonders, outdoor activities, and plenty of other nearby national parks, an adventure to Lake Powell has all the makings for a classic American road trip.
+Cheers!

 A version of this article has appeared in The Malibu Times newspaper: http://www.malibutimes.com/malibu_life/article_abea21ec-e915-11e2-9e3b-0019bb2963f4.html